What is Hydrogenated Vegetable Oil?

 Trans fat is double trouble for your heart health

-Trans fat raises your “bad” (LDL) cholesterol and lowers your “good” (HDL) cholesterol
+Trans fat raises your LDL (often referred to as “bad”) cholesterol and lowers your HDL (referred to as “good”) cholesterol

-A high LDL cholesterol level in combination with a low HDL cholesterol level increases your risk of heart disease, the leading killer of men and women.
+A high LDL cholesterol level in combination with a low HDL cholesterol level (along with high triglycerides) suggests an increased risk of heart disease, the leading killer of men and women.

 If your LDL is too high, over time, it can cause atherosclerosis, a dangerous accumulation of fatty deposits on the walls of your arteries.
 These deposits — called plaques — can reduce blood flow through your arteries.
 If the arteries that supply your heart with blood (coronary arteries) are affected, you may have chest pain and other symptoms of coronary artery disease.